 The first thing you need to do is add the LinkedIn Insight Tag to your website.

-If you’ve never heard of it before, it’s a LinkedIn remarketing pixel functions very similarly to the Facebook pixel.
-To put it simply, it’s a piece of code that tracks people who’ve visited your site.
+If you’ve never heard of it before, it’s a LinkedIn pixel that functions very similarly to the Facebook pixel.
+To put it simply, it’s a piece of code that tracks people who have ve visited your site.

 To get the Insight Tag, start by signing in to the Campaign Manager.
 Then, click on your account name.